 Basic Project Setup

 In this tutorial, you will create a MODE project and perform end-to-end communications between a device and an app using simulators.
-You don't need to build anything thanks to these simulators.
+This includes creating a project, creating device classes, creating an app, and registering a user.

 Step 1: Create a Project

 A Project in MODE is the core of your IoT system.
 After signing in to MODE Developer Console, select My Projects from the menu on the side and click on + NEW to create a new project.

 Enter a “Name” and “Description” for the project.

 Select the option “Your users will log in with their email addresses” in User Accounts.
 Bear in mind that this selection cannot be changed after creating a project.
 Click on the Save button to create your new project.

 If you accidentally selected the wrong selection for user authentication and created a project, delete the project and create a new one.

 Once you have created the project, a new entry will show up in the PROJECT LIST.
 Select your new project to enter the Project Dashboard.

 Now, we will create a device class.
 A Device Class is a logical grouping of MODE’s virtual devices (e.g. a Gateway).
 Select Devices from the menu on the left and click the + NEW button on the right end.

 Enter a Class ID and Description, then click the SAVE button to create a new Device Class.